franciellevargas/HateBR/README.md

 <h2 align="left"> ACKNOWLEDGEMENTS </h2>

-<p align="justify">The authors are grateful to the Social Computing Laboratory at the Computer Science Department - the Federal University of Minas Gerais for supporting this work.
-This work was funded by Fundep research project number 28175.
+<p align="justify">The authors are grateful to the Social Computing Laboratory, Computer Science Department at Federal University of Minas Gerais for supporting this work.
+This work is partially funded by Fapesp, CNPq and Fapemig.

 </p>
 </br>